DataDog/hiring-engineers/answers.md

 * Downloading the Trace Agent was no problem, but when I ran the config command I got a `permission denied`.
 Appending `sudo` to it gave me a `command not found` message.
 Since this was the only part of the documentation I could find referencing installation for the macOS Trace Agent, I began googling around looking for similar issues.
 I came across [this thread](https://github.com/DataDog/datadog-trace-agent/issues/397).
 In particular one comment jumped out at me because it matched up verbatim with the documentation on the [official repo](https://github.com/DataDog/datadog-trace-agent#run-on-osx) under the **Development** section, and was generally a well regarded solution by the community:
 ![go installation](screenshots/thread_go_comment.png "Go Installation")

 * I decided to give this method a *go* (ha) -- installed Go by following the steps in the provided [link](https://golang.org/dl/).
-Manually downloaded the trace agent from GitHub, and in terminal ran `go get github.com/DataDog/datadog-trace-agent/cmd/trace-agent`, then `cd go/src/github.com/DataDog/datadog-trace-agent` and `make install`.
+Manually downloaded  and installed the trace agent from GitHub in terminal by running `go get github.com/DataDog/datadog-trace-agent/cmd/trace-agent`, then `cd go/src/github.com/DataDog/datadog-trace-agent` and `make install`.
 I checked to confirm my trace agent had properly installed by finding it in `/opt/datadog-agent/embedded/bin` and in my go directory `go/bin/` as `trace-agent`.

 * Then going back to the original steps I had laid out for myself, I made sure to uncomment the agent APM settings in `datadog.yaml` so my app could be properly traced by the agent.

 * I setup a simple Flask app called `dd_flask_app.py` and pasted in the source code from the exercise as a starting point.
 Then referenced the advanced [Flask Trace docs]((http://pypi.datadoghq.com/trace/docs/#)) for installing dd_trace and blinker via `pip install`.
-Then adding the necessary `blinker/tracer/TracMiddleware` imports and pointing the tracer middleware at my Flask app with `traced_app = TraceMiddleware(app, tracer, service="dd-flask-app", distributed_tracing=False)`:
+Then adding the necessary `blinker/tracer/TracMiddleware` imports and pointed the tracer middleware at my Flask app with `traced_app = TraceMiddleware(app, tracer, service="dd-flask-app", distributed_tracing=False)`.
+Below is the code for my fully instrumented app:

 ```from flask import Flask
 import blinker as _